kontainapp/guide/_examples/aws_ecs/pycompose/readme.md

 # to test on ECS
 # ecs UP - starts docker-compose app(docker image) in ECS
+# IMPORTANT - --force-update - restarts
 $ ecs-cli compose up --create-log-groups --cluster-config ecstestclstr2 --ecs-profile kontain

+# to FORCE a stop --> re-deploy of the service
+$ ecs-cli compose up --force-update

 # status and note the public IP and port
 # ecs-cli compose service ps